 attend a VicRoads office

-Show your court order and your certificate of completion of an education course
+Show your court order and your certificate of completion of an education program

 Prove your identity